khimo/khimo.github.io/index.md

 ## Troubleshooting

-Do you have any question?
-You can find answers to the most common questions in our _Frequently Asked Question_ document.
+Do you have any questions?
+You can find answers to the most common questions in our _Frequently Asked Questions_ document.
 If you are experiencing troubles or malfunction, please refer to our _Troubleshooting Guide_.

 <div class="row justify-content-md-center">